How Quinoa Can Support Weight Loss

 Quinoa and Weight Loss: Final Takeaways

-Quinoa is technically a seed but because of its nutrition characteristics, it is classified as a whole grain.
+Quinoa is technically a seed, but it is classified as a whole grain because of its nutritional characteristics.

 Compared to other popular carbs, such as corn or rice, quinoa has more protein and fiber.
-Both of these nutrients can help you successfully lose weight and are critical for weight loss maintenance.
+These nutrients can help you lose weight and are critical for weight loss and weight maintenance.

-Quinoa has a lower GI score and is expected to have less impact on your blood sugars compared to other similar carbs.
+Quinoa has a lower GI score and is expected to have less impact on your blood sugars than other similar carbs.
+It also can lower blood pressure and cholesterol, reducing the risk of cardiovascular diseases.

 You must cook quinoa before eating it.
-After it is cooked, you can use it for warm salads, side dishes, or serve it as a hot breakfast cereal.
-Get creative with your toppings and try to include a protein or healthy fat to further decrease the glycemic impact of the grain.
+After it is cooked, you can use it for warm salads and side dishes or serve it as a hot breakfast cereal.
+Get creative with your toppings and try to include a protein or healthy fat to decrease the glycemic impact of the grain further.

 Get more information about weight loss, glucose monitors, and living a healthier life